diku-dk/futhark-book/language.rst

   [0i32, 1i32, 2i32, 3i32, 4i32]

-The term ``iota`` is inherited from APL, where the corresponding operation is written with an actual ⍳.
+The term ``iota`` is inherited from APL, where the corresponding operation is written with an actual ⍳ (greek letter).

 .. _sequential-loops: